5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 Instead, **'unfairgva=x'** (x = number from 1 to 7) must be used now.
 It's a bitmask containing 3 bits (1, 2 and 4) which can be combined to enable different features (and combinations thereof) as [**explained here**](https://www.insanelymac.com/forum/topic/351752-amd-gpu-unfairgva-drm-sidecar-featureunlock-and-gb5-compute-help/)

 ### Using NVIDIA Kepler Cards in macOS 12 and newer
 Apple removed support for NVIDIA GeForce Cards from macOS Monterey beta 7 onward.
-So users with NVIDIA Cards of the Kepler family (GTX 700, etc.) need to reinstall them in post-install using [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher).
+So users with NVIDIA  Kepler GPUs (GTX 700, etc.) need to reinstall them in post-install using [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher).

-#### Preparation
+#### Config Preparation
-Change the following settings in config.plist:
+Change the following settings in `config.plist`:

-- `Misc/Security/SecureBootModel` Set to `Disabled` &rarr; Required to load NVIDIA drivers – otherwise the system would crash
+- `Misc/Security/SecureBootModel`: Change it to `Disabled` &rarr; Required to load NVIDIA drivers – otherwise the system would crash during boot
 - `Kernel/Add`: Enable `RestrictEvents.kext` &rarr; This enables the VMM board-id spoof.
 Required for [**OTA System Updates**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/S_System_Updates) to work with SIP disabled
-- `csr-active-config` to `03080000` before applying root patches with OCLP
+- `csr-active-config`: Change to `03080000` before applying root patches with OCLP

->[!NOTE]
+> [!IMPORTANT]
+>
->This process breaks incremental (delta) updates.
-So each time a System Update is available, it will download the full Installer (12+ GB)!
-And once the installation has finished, you will have to re-install the NVIDIA drivers again.
-OCLP will ask you if you want to patch them in again.
+> Applying root patches breaks the seal of the snapshot volume.
+Once the seal is broken, delta OTA updates are no longer available in System Updates.
+Therefore, each time a System Update is available, the full macOS Installer (12+ GB) will be downloaded – and after the update is installed, OCLP has to re-apply the root patches again.

 ## CPU Benchmark
 ![image](https://raw.githubusercontent.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/main/Pics/BigSur_Benchmark.png)</br>